saproto/OmNomCom-App/README.md

     OmNomCom App
 </h1>

 An Electron wrapper for the OmNomCom stores.
-This application can be used in combination with JulianaNFC to create a portable OmNomCom.
+This application can be used in combination with [JulianaNFC](https://github.com/saproto/JulianaNFC_C) to create a portable OmNomCom.
+To use this application simply get the latest release and start the program alongside JulianaNFC.